 In other words, I shift from seeking to analyze, to seeking to understand.

 (In my opinion, that last sentence is probably the key to my success in cases… and in my current consulting work.)

 Notice how all these questions are qualitative in nature.
-This where a lot of PhD-type candidate make a big mistake.
-They grasp all the math, but sometimes miss the qualitative.
+This is where a lot of PhD-type candidates make a big mistake.
+They grasp all the math but sometimes miss the qualitative.
 You need to be relentless at both.

 My memory is of the whole, not the sum of the parts, if that makes any sense.

 (Keep in mind this is how I do it, and I fully recognize there are multiple ways to be effective in terms of note-taking and memory style.)

 The main reason for this fairly light note-taking approach is I’m spending most of my time listening to what is being said in the case and seeking out that counter-intuitive piece of data that cracks the code of the case.